ubccr/hpc-toolset-tutorial/coldfront/README.md

 **Note: More information about this script in the Open XDMoD portion of this tutorial**

 ## Login to Open XDMoD website
-- Login to Open XDMoD as `cgray (test123)`  https://localhost:4443/
+- Login to Open XDMoD https://localhost:4443/
-- Change date to include today
+ -- Under the section "Sign in with tutorial:"  Click on "Login Here" and enter `cgray:test123`
 - You should see the data from the job you just ran
 NOTE: There won't be much info except that we ran a few jobs.
 More will be presented in the XDMoD portion of the tutorial

 ![XDMoD job data](../docs/xdmod_jobs.PNG)

 ## Adding new users to project & allocation (time permitting)
-- Login to ColdFront as `csimmons (ilovelinux)` https://localhost:2443/
+- Login to ColdFront as local user `csimmons (ilovelinux)` https://localhost:2443/
+ **NOTE:**  You'll need to use a separate browser or incognito window as you'll already be logged in using the single sign on with XDMoD and OnDemand.
 - Notice there are no projects and no allocations.
 Logout
-- Login as `cgray (test123)`
+- Login locally as user `cgray (test123)`
 - Click on project
 - Click on Add User - search for `csimmons`
 - Add to allocation